Deepak Gupta

 Among other honors, Deepak is the recipient of the 2022 Appellate Advocacy Award from the National Civil Justice Institute, which “recognizes excellence in appellate advocacy in America,” the Steven J. Sharpe Award for Public Service from the American Association for Justice, and the President’s Award from the National Conference of Bankruptcy Judges.

-As an appellate advocate, Deepak is frequently sought out by trial lawyers to defend their most consequential victories or resurrect worthy claims on appeal—often after years of hard-fought litigation—and he is currently defending several nine-figure or eight-figure verdicts in both state and federal courts.
-He also works with co-counsel to design class actions and legal challenges from the ground up:
+As an appellate advocate, Deepak is frequently sought out by trial lawyers to defend their most consequential victories or resurrect worthy claims on appeal—often after years of hard-fought litigation—and is currently defending several nine-figure and eight-figure verdicts on appeal.
+He also prosecutes class actions and other legal challenges from the ground up:

 - In National Veterans Legal Services Program v.
-United States, Deepak recently persuaded the Federal Circuit that the federal judiciary has been charging people hundreds of millions of dollars in unlawful fees for online access to court records.
+United States, Deepak is lead counsel in a nationwide class action in which he persuaded the Federal Circuit that the federal judiciary has been charging people millions of dollars in unlawful fees for online access to court records.
+The case recently culminated in a $125 million settlement that reimburses the majority of PACER users by 100 cents on the dollar.

 - In another one-of-a-kind class action, Deepak represented all of the nation’s bankruptcy judges, recovering $56 million in back pay for Congress’s violation of the Judicial Compensation Clause.
 The American Lawyer observed: “it’s hard to imagine a higher compliment than being hired to represent federal judges.”